 - Onion - People have strong opinions to whether onions belong in a tortilla or not.
 I personally like the sweetness and flavour they add.
 Thinly slice one onion.

-- Olive Oil – This is used to cook the onion/potatoes and to cook the omelette.
-Only 3 tbsp of oil is required for this recipe, a lot less than traditional recipes (which use at least a cup of oil).
+- Olive Oil - This is used to cook the onion/potatoes and to cook the omelette.
+Only 3 tablespoon of oil is required for this recipe, a lot less than traditional recipes (which use at least a cup of oil).
 This makes it a little healthier for our kids 🙂

 - Eggs - 5 or 6 depending on the size of your eggs.